 Here are five things that are typically on home buyer wish lists and how you can get them by going beyond the obvious:

 1. A house with a private yard.
 We’ll call this the San Francisco dream.
 But the reality is that single-family home market in areas like the Sunset, Richmond, Noe Valley or West Portal, for example, is very competitive.
 Try this instead: If your budget doesn’t quite make it and you aren’t prevailing in multiple-offer situations, consider a condo with exclusive-use outdoor space such as a deeded yard or roof deck.
 That photo above is my clients’ private yard at the condo they recently purchased in Glen Park.
 (They also have a private view roof deck.)
 Opportunities are out there if you’re open to the full spectrum of options.

 2. A two-bedroom condo.
-This is the most popular type of condo; there’s frequently competition among two-bedroom condo offerings with all the amenities, and perhaps your budget only allows for up to $1.2M or less.
-In that case, consider a “one-bedroom plus.”
+This is the most popular type of condo.
+But there can be competition when it comes to two bedrooms with all the amenities, and perhaps your budget only allows for up to $1.5M or less.
+Try this instead: A “one-bedroom plus.”
 What’s the “plus?”
 A den/large alcove without a door that could totally work as an office or guest space.
 The one-bedroom plus den is a popular option among new construction offerings.

 The main point here is that you can’t look at San Francisco real estate in a general way; it all comes down to the details.
 Let your agent know what you need and why you need it.
 A good agent will be able to point you in the direction of homes that will get you what you want without exceeding your budget.